KitPVP-World/kitpvp-paper/README.md

-# ForkTest - A Paper fork, using paperweight
+# KitPvP Slime - A AdvancedSlimePaper fork with kitpvp patches

-This is an example project, showcasing how to setup a fork of Paper (or any other fork using paperweight), using paperweight.
+Changes related to async performance and security within arena worlds

+## Paperweight

 The files of most interest are
 - build.gradle.kts